akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/next-steps.md

 ## Scaling better with many masters

 If the singleton master becomes a bottleneck we could start several master actors and shard the jobs among them.
-For each shard of master/standby nodes we would use a separate cluster role name, e.g. "back-end-shard1", "back-end-shard2".
-We would also need to ensure that the shard masters got unique `entityId`s.
+This could be achieved by using [Akka Cluster Sharding](http://doc.akka.io/docs/akka/current/scala/cluster-sharding.html) with many `Master` actors as entities and a hash of some sort on the payload deciding which master it should go to.

 ## More tools for building distributed systems